 The sensor can be customised to suit specific OEM requirements including tube diameter, housing geometry, materials and connector type.
 It can be mounted in any orientation and can be supplied without lid and catch if an alternative clamping mechanism is desired.

-"Accurate detection of pressure is a key safety element for medical equipment such as infusion pumps, enteral feeding pumps, dialysis equipment and other fluid delivery applications," says Richard Miles, R&D manager, Morgan Technical Ceramics.
+"Accurate detection of pressure is a key safety element for medical equipment such as infusion pumps, enteral feeding pumps, dialysis equipment and other fluid delivery applications," says Richard Miles, R&D manager, Morgan Advanced Materials.
 "A pressure change will indicate the line has become blocked or the drug container is empty and needs replacing.
 Our sensor gives users a straightforward way of detecting blockages and it can be integrated easily upstream or downstream of the pumping mechanism."